nullkal/UniSense/README.md

 2. In this window top left corner, click on the **+** button and select **Add package from git URL...**
 3. Enter this url ```https://github.com/nullkal/UniSense.git```

+## Samples

+A main sample is available.
+There, you can see how to use the DualSense main features.

+On the UPM windows, select **Input System-UniSense** package, go to the Samples section and import the **DualSense Main Sample**.

 ## Special thanks

 - [Ohjurot/DualSense-Windows](https://github.com/Ohjurot/DualSense-Windows)